 The recent weeks have been the scene of a worldwide health crisis that has drastically impacted the stock markets and global economic growth.
 The Coronavirus (COVID-19) spread from China into a worldwide pandemic and caused an unprecedented stock market crash in February 2020.
 The S&P 500 has experienced a collapse of about 35.5% in almost 30 days.
 As has said Joseph Stiglitz, Chief Economist at the World Bank,

 This is a different kind of crisis than normal crises.
 It’s just not a problem of aggregate demand.

-We will discuss the COVID-19 pandemic and it’s impacts on global economies, and ultimately how this pandemic was responsible for stock market crash of 2020.
+We will discuss the COVID-19 pandemic and its impacts on global economies, and ultimately how this pandemic was responsible for the 2020 stock market crash.
 I will focus on the following:

 Before discussing these points, let us first talk about how the COVID-19 pandemic started and how it spreads the world.

 Table of Contents